KolaczykResearch/Blue-BBO-ML/Code/README.md

 ## 1. Data cleaning
 (1) 'Data cleaning.Rmd' cleans the row data and puts the data as a dataframe to be fed into models.

-(2) The two scraping files extract the computing details (e.g. time, cores) from the ORCA output files, and help estimate the computation costs (reported on the paper).
+(2) The two scraping files extract the computing details (e.g. time, cores) from the ORCA output files, and help estimate the computation costs (reported on the paper as Table 2).

 ## 2. Modeling
 (1) 'Ensemble Modeling.Rmd' builds the cruciform and fragment ensemble frameworks using XGBoost model.
 Within the building blocks of the frameworks, we also stored out-of-bag prediction error, ALE for some of the features, and etc for the following analysis.